-The Port Authority has shifted several exits to the airport Saturday morning to accommodate construction.
+And it isn't over, because the Port Authority is changing the traffic patterns entering the airport Saturday morning to accommodate construction.

-Starting Saturday at 6 a.m., the westbound Grand Central Parkway exits to LaGuardia were shifted.
+Starting Saturday at 6 a.m., the westbound Grand Central Parkway exits to LaGuardia will be shifted.

-The previous exit 6 has closed.
-Exit 7 was renamed exit 6, which now takes motorists to Terminal B and 94th Street.
+The current exit 6 will be closed.
+The current exit 7 will be renamed exit 6, which will take motorists to Terminal B and 94th Street.

-A new exit 7 has opened, which will go only to Delta Terminals C and D.
+A new exit 7 will be opened, which will go only to Delta Terminals C and D.

 Some people even got out of their cars and taxis amid the traffic and walked on exit ramps to get to and from the airport.